akka/alpakka/docs/src/main/paradox/amqp.md

 ### With flow

 Similarly as with Sink, the first step is to create Flow which accepts @apidoc[amqp.WriteMessage]s and forwards it's content to the AMQP server.
-Flow emits @apidoc[amqp.WriteResult]s informing about publication result (see below for summary of delivery guarantees for different Flow variants), and optionally containing pass-through data attached to @apidoc[amqp.WriteMessage].
+Flow emits @apidoc[amqp.WriteResult]s informing about publication result (see below for summary of delivery guarantees for different Flow variants).

 @apidoc[AmqpFlow$] is a collection of factory methods that facilitates creation of flows.
 Here we created a *simple* sink, which means that we are able to pass `ByteString`s to the sink instead of wrapping data into @apidoc[amqp.WriteMessage]s.